 The Garden Room.
 As I mentioned earlier I fell in love with this room and this is where Afternoon Tea is served.
 We were invited to enjoy this traditional treat; unfortunately due to time restrictions of our trip we were unable to do so.
 However, if the dessert from the night before was the standard to judge it by I can only imagine it to be a feat fit for a queen!

-I absolutely loved this hotel.
+I absolutely loved this hotel which is why we have included it in our guide to the best luxury hotels in York.
 The staff were all extremely helpful and genuinely friendly.
 It’s understated, charming and elegant.
 It is the ideal place for a York city break and I will most definitely be going back.

 Principal York Hotel rooms start at £139 per night ( incl VAT).
 Breakfast not included.
 Breakfast costs £15.95 per person, full inclusive.